har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ```
 5. Add Arduino-ESP32 v1.06 as a component in your esp-idf project.
 This step has already been done in the project code repository, but is described in case you want to build a esp-idf+arduino-esp32 project from scratch.<br>
    [Reference](https://docs.espressif.com/projects/arduino-esp32/en/latest/esp-idf_component.html) <br>
-In your project top folder, run the following commands<br>
+In your project top folder, run the following commands
 ```
 mkdir -p components
 cd components